ravendb/docs/version_1/docs/server/administration/fmc_configuration.markdown

 #Windows Clustering
-###Note that this feature is only avilable in the Enterprise Edition of RavenDB.
+###Note that this feature is only available in the Enterprise Edition of RavenDB.

 In order to ensure RavenDB high availability you can run it on a failover cluster.